 Compensation is the total of all amounts paid and benefits provided in a year by a public sector body to an employee or member that are required for tax purposes to be included in that employee's or member's income for that year.
-Compensation does not include any amount of severance in respect of that year.
+Compensation does not include any amount of severance.